japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSource.md

 fetchAndVerify(specificOffsets: Map[TopicPartition, Long]): KafkaSourceOffset
 ----

-`fetchAndVerify` requests <<kafkaReader, KafkaOffsetReader>> to link:spark-sql-streaming-KafkaOffsetReader.adoc#fetchSpecificOffsets[fetchSpecificOffsets] for the given `specificOffsets`.
+`fetchAndVerify` requests <<kafkaReader, KafkaOffsetReader>> to link:spark-sql-streaming-KafkaOffsetReader.md#fetchSpecificOffsets[fetchSpecificOffsets] for the given `specificOffsets`.

 `fetchAndVerify` makes sure that the starting offsets in `specificOffsets` are the same as in Kafka and <<reportDataLoss, reports a data loss>> otherwise.